Offirmo/offirmo-monorepo--2021-legacy/CONTRIBUTING/module-exports.md

 Notes:
 * when updating here, also update `0-scripts/build-typescript.js`
-* when updating node, also update
+* when updating node/lib, also update
   * `.nvmrc`
   * `engines` from root `package.json` = `"node":`
   * `"@types/node"`